 - Pain when lying on the sore shoulder

-- Pain when rotating the arm or pushing or pulling open a door
+- Pain when rotating the arm or when pushing or pulling open a door

 Frozen shoulder is the progressive stiffening of the shoulder due to scar tissue.
-It typically develops slowly and in three stages, including:
+It typically develops slowly and in three stages.
+The stages include:

-- Freezing: moving your shoulder causes pain, and range of motion is limited.
+- Freezing: Moving your shoulder causes pain, and your range of motion is limited.

 - Frozen: Pain may lessen, but your shoulder is stiffer and becomes more difficult to move.

 - Thawing: Your range of motion improves.

 Shoulder impingement happens when the rotator cuff tendons in your shoulder are overused or injured, causing pain and limiting your movement.
 Symptoms of shoulder impingement/rotator cuff tendonitis can include:

 - Pain with activity and while resting